 The GASB issued Statement No. 77, Tax Abatement Disclosures.
 The Statement requires governments that enter into tax abatement agreements to disclose information about the nature and magnitude of the tax abatements.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2015.
-Management has not yet determined the effect this Statement will have on the Department's financial statements.
+This Statement did not have a material effect on the Department's financial statements.

 The GASB issued Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans.
 The Statement amends the scope and applicability of GASB Statement No. 68 to exclude pensions provided to employees of state or local governmental employers through a cost-sharing multiple-employer defined benefit pension that meet certain requirements.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2015.
-Management has not yet determined the effect this Statement will have on the Department's financial statements.
+This Statement did not have a material effect on the Department's financial statements.

 The GASB issued Statement No. 79, Certain External Investment Pools and Pool Participants.
 The Statement addresses how certain state and local government external investment pools - and participants in those pools - may measure and report their investments.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2015.
-Management has not yet determined the effect this Statement will have on the Department's financial statements.
+This Statement did not have a material effect on the Department's financial statements.

-The GASB issued Statement No. 80, Blending Requirements for Certain Component Units-An Amendment of GASB Statement No. 14.
+The GASB issued Statement No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14.
 This Statement amends the blending requirements in GASB Statement No. 14.
 The Statement amends the blending requirements for the financial statement presentation of component units of all state and local governments.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2016.
-Management has not yet determined the effect this Statement will have on the Department's financial statements.
+This Statement did not have a material effect on the Department's financial statements.